jaswanthpalakuru/Credit-Card-Issue-Prediction/README.md

 # Credit-Card-Issue-Prediction
-linear regression model to predict whom to be issued a credit card
+logistic regression model to predict whom to be issued a credit card